 The through dovetail is probably the most common dovetail joint used in drawer construction.
-However, there are many other types of joints that may be more appropriate in certain circumstances.
+However, many other types of joints may be more appropriate in certain circumstances.

 For instance, half-blind dovetails (where the sides of the tails are visible, but the ends are not) are used when the sides of the drawer must connect directly with the face of the drawer.
 Dovetails on drawers should only be visible when the drawer is opened, but be hidden when the drawer is closed.

 Blind dovetails are common in cabinet or box construction where the pins and tails should be completely concealed.
 However, a portion of the end grain of the tailpiece will be visible.

 If the woodworker wishes to hide the pins, tails and end grains, a mitered dovetail is the best choice.
 However, this is a very complicated joint, which takes a great deal of time and patience to master.

 There are numerous other variations on the classic dovetail, including rabbeted through dovetails, mitered through dovetails, beveled dovetails and box joints (which are essentially dovetails with rectangular pins and tails).